albanie/mcnCrossModalEmotions/README.md

 ## mcnCrossModalEmotions

 This module contains code in support of the paper [Emotion Recognition in Speech using Cross-Modal Transfer in the Wild](http://www.robots.ox.ac.uk/~vgg/research/cross-modal-emotions).
 The experiments are implemented using the [MatConvNet](https://github.com/vlfeat/matconvnet) framework.

-PyTorch versions of the vision models will be available shortly.
+PyTorch versions of the vision models are available [here](http://www.robots.ox.ac.uk/~albanie/pytorch-models.html#cross-modal-emotion).

 ### Installation